socnetv/app/docs/roadmaps/roadmap_architecture_performance.md

 chosen to maximise $ |N(u) \cap P| $; main loop iterates only $ P \setminus N(u) $.
 Correctness
 argument and paper references in the method docstring.

-### — Geodesic path canvas highlighting (new, to be filed)

-When the user computes the distance between two specific nodes, highlight the edges (and optionally nodes) that form the geodesic on the canvas — giving immediate visual feedback about which path was taken.
-Requires the path vertex list from `graphGeodesicShortestPath()` (already available after #139) and a temporary visual state on `GraphicsEdge` / `GraphicsNode` items that is cleared when the next analysis or network change occurs.

 ---